-In addition to being able to borrow print books, eBooks, films, etc., you may have access to attend certain library events AND many pubic libraries have great audio book holdings or access to streaming film platforms.
+In addition to being able to borrow print books, eBooks, audio books, films, etc., you may have access to attend certain library events AND many pubic libraries have great audio book holdings or access to streaming film platforms.
 All FREE for you to use as a library cardholder.

 The DiMenna-Nyselius Library borrows and lends book to and from other public libraries and academic libraries around the country.
 Interlibrary Loan (ILL) is a free service to Fairfield University students, faculty, and staff enabling borrowing materials from outside the DNL's collection.
 The first time you use the service you need to fill out a quick account registration page.
 Then you can place book or article requests.

 Log in with your NetID and Password here

 Need help figuring out how to request materials?
 Ask a Librarian